 Pinot Meunier is among the oldest vines planted at our Concongella vineyard, dating back to 1868.
-Planrted as Miller Burgundy, it was used to blend with other varieties until 1967, when Viv Thomson convinced his father to make a single varietal wine.
-That first single varietal vintage was so good, it's been made that way ever since.
-Along with Shiraz planted beside it, these wines show great balance, length and fruit breadth, with an ability to age exceeding well.
+Planted as Miller Burgundy, it was used to blend with other varieties until 1967, when Viv Thomson convinced his father to make a single varietal wine.
+That first single varietal vintage was so good, it's been made that way ever since and now has a cult following for the limited parcels that we release.
+Along with the historical Shiraz planted beside it, these wines show great balance, length and fruit breadth, with an ability to age exceeding well.

 As one of Australia’s oldest and continuously family-owned wineries, Best's crafts iconic wines of elegance and longevity, from our flagship wine, the Thomson Family Shiraz, to the very drinkable Bin No. 1 Shiraz.

 Best’s Great Western is overseen by Viv Thomson, and run by Viv's son Ben, who has worked in the business for over 30 years.
 Ben is supported by family members, winemaker, Justin Purser, and dedicated staff.